Charles-Thomson/MLApplication_Backend_Prototype_0.3/README.txt

-have to set the DJANGO_SETTINGS_MODULE at the django_main level cmd -> set DJANGO_SETTINGS_MODULE=django_main.settings
+have to set the DJANGO_SETTINGS_MODULE at the django_main level cmd ->
+ -> make sure no space at the end !! set DJANGO_SETTINGS_MODULE=django_main.settings

 Define where the logging files come from